microsoft/qio-samples/samples/secret-santa/README.md

 ## Introduction

-This sample provides a very simple way to get started with optimization.
-Vincent, Tess, and Uma write their names on slips of paper and place them in a jar.
+This sample provides a simple example of how to solve an optimization problem using Azure Quantum.
+In the example, three friends Vincent, Tess, and Uma participate in a Secret Santa draw by writing their names on slips of paper and placing them in a jar.
 Then, each draws a slip of paper at random and buys a small gift and writes a poem for the person whose name they drew.
 We will automate this process.

 This amounts to a binary satisfiability problem, as outlined in the Jupyter Notebook for this sample.